 The integral investigation will be carried out in 3 ways:

-The ISMS established a joint safety policy and critical successfactors for ISMS in December 2018.
-This policy is defined in the context of the State Safety Programme.
-A joint dashboard on interface risks will be established and targets will be set for relevant safety performance indicators, including a new ambition for the reduction of runway incursions, in 2019.
+The ISMS established a joint safety policy and critical success factors for ISMS in December 2018.
+This policy is defined in the context of the State Safety Programme: an integrated set of regulations and activities aimed at improving safety.
+A joint dashboard on interface risks was initiated in 2019.
+Further on, a joint strategic safety vision has been developed, which is currently being reviewed by the ministry of Infrastructure and Watermanagement.

 5. Set-up an Integrated Safety Management System (IVMS) to which all of the parties in VPS are committed.
 This system must include at least the following elements: